pointbazaar/espl1000/README.md

 ## Other Goals

 - [x] simple local variable type inference
-- [x] compiles to intel x86 assembly
-- [ ] 64 bit by default, 32 bit should also be supported
 - [ ] functional programming (currently without closures and without some other stuff)
   - [x] functions can be passed as arguments to subroutines
   - [ ] lambda expressions